lmaccherone/Lumenize/README.md

 ## Changelog ##

+* 1.1.4 - 2016-03-29 - Upgraded histogram.discriminated to show the strength of the discrimination and output in HighCharts format
 * 1.1.3 - 2016-03-29 - Added histogram.discriminated
 * 1.1.2 - 2016-03-28 - keepFacts fix wasn't quite right
 * 1.1.1 - 2016-03-28 - Fixed bug with config.keepFacts only kept the first one.
 Note, this fix won't work with totals and